-Should you get a second wedding photographer?
+Should you get a second photographer with your wedding package?

-Every photographer does things differently when it comes to second photographers.
-Even wedding blogs will give you a different opinion on if you need a second photographer.
+Every photographer does things differently when it comes to second photographers in wedding packages.
+Even wedding blogs will give you a different opinion on if you actually need a second photographer.
 A few years ago it was a popular opinion that you had to have a second wedding photographer.
-When elopements and intimate weddings became popular again this opinion went away.
-So how do you know if you need one?
+When elopements and intimate weddings became popular again this opinion changed.

 1. Your guest count is high.

-2. Your wedding schedule is hectic.
+3. Your wedding schedule is hectic.

 You’re not having a first look, or you’re having a first look but it needs to be super quick, like two minutes quick.
 There are points in the day where you’ll be separated from your partner and you want pictures in both locations at once.
 You only have one hour to get every single family, wedding party, and individual portrait.
 These are all situations where a second photographer is a good idea.
 Two photographers can get through portraits faster than one and go to separate locations when needed.

-3. You need very large group portraits.
+4. You need very large group portraits.

 If you need a very large group photographed, a second photographer is a good idea.
 Chances are this also means you have a high guest count for your wedding anyway.
 Wedding parties of more than 20 people, or family portrait groups with lots of people in them.
 All times when a second photographer is very, very helpful.